 (playfully)

-Or the struggle to right the world?
+Or the struggle to right the world, Joe?
+The whole world.
 I’m not for it, mind you.

 JOE